Stochastic social behavior coupled to COVID-19 dynamics leads to waves, plateaus and an endemic state

-The epidemic in a population with both persistent and dynamic heterogeneity of individual social activity can be compactly described as a dynamical system with only three variables: the susceptible population fraction $S(t)$, the infected population fraction $I(t)$ (activity-weighted) which is proportional to strength of infection $J(t)$, and the transient heterogeneity parameter $h(t)$.
+Using this ansatz, the epidemic in a population with both persistent and dynamic heterogeneity of individual social activity can be compactly described as a dynamical system with only three variables: the susceptible population fraction $S(t)$, the infected population fraction $I(t)$ (activity-weighted) which is proportional to strength of infection $J(t)$, and the transient heterogeneity parameter $h(t)$.
 In the $(S,I,h)$-space, the dynamics is given by the following set of differential equations:

-As in the case of persistent heterogeneity without temporal variations \cite{hetero_PNAS}, the long term herd immunity threshold, $1-(R_0M)^{-1/\lambda}$, is determined by the immunity factor $\lambda$.
+As in the case of persistent heterogeneity without temporal variations \cite{hetero_PNAS}, the long-term herd immunity threshold, $1-(R_0M)^{-1/\lambda}$, is determined by the immunity factor $\lambda$.
 The latter depends both on the short-term and persistent dispersion parameters: